Unclear future for executions after Ohio’s longest

 Companies in India and Israel put similar prohibitions on their drugs.

-As a result of all this, states will be under a lot of pressure to find new sources of pentobarbital, Dieter said.
+As a result, states will be under a lot of pressure to find new sources of pentobarbital, Dieter said.

 One of those sources could be compounding pharmacies, which turn out custom-made batches of drugs.